microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 Soon after selecting Create, you will be redirected to a page that looks like this (below), and where you can monitor the status of your deployment.
 This deployment option and configuration typically takes less than five minutes to deploy.
 Some images of what you might see are below.

+> Note: While you're waiting, you can open SSMS.
+It takes a while to open for the first time, and you'll use it in the next activity.

 ![](../graphics/deploymentunderway.png)

 And some time later ...